-In the closing sequence of the film Ripley has almost entirely reverted to being an archetypal virgin astronaut.
-She diligently notes the loss of Company employees and assets in a final log entry before submitting to hyper-sleep, reliant on the life-support systems of the shuttlecraft.
-Her continued survival in deep space inevitably means the acceptance of science and technology, and to secure her position in this technological environment she has once again made rigid the naturally flexible boundaries of her body and (r)ejected the monstrous biology / sexuality that threatened the mechanisms of repression.
-Recording her log entry, the cat in her lap, she is now transformed into a soporific, reassuringly maternal figure by the concealment of her body under the soft lines of a silk dressing gown.
-James Kavanagh is actually close to the true meaning of this characterisation when he writes of it satirically:
+In the film’s closing sequence Ripley diligently notes the loss of Company employees and assets in a final log entry before she goes to hyper-sleep.
+She has (r)ejected the monstrous biology / sexuality that threatened the mechanisms of repression and she has again made rigid the naturally flexible boundaries of her body.
+Now she is portrayed as a soporific, reassuringly maternal figure as she coddles her cat and conceals her body under the soft lines of a silk dressing gown.
+James Kavanagh is actually close to the true purpose of this characterisation when he writes of it satirically:

 “Gary Cooper goes home to his little boy, and Sigourney Weaver goes to bed with her kitty-cat.”
 (56) Clover’s analysis of the Final Girl’s climactic transformation is also valuable:

 “We are, as an audience, in the end “masculinized” by and through the very figure by and through whom we were earlier “feminized”.
 The same body does for both, and that body is female.”
-(57) Ripley has not so much defended the patriarchy as defeated a common enemy, temporarily becoming a masculine figure for the duration of the final confrontation in order to draw on the power traditionally granted only to male heroes.
-If any proof were needed then her use of a blatantly phallic dart gun provides it.
-Once the Alien has been destroyed, she reverts to being a feminine, and above all, a maternal figure.
+(57) In order to draw on the power traditionally granted only to male heroes, Ripley transformed temporarily into a masculine figure during the final confrontation – if proof were needed then her use of a blatantly phallic dart gun provides it.
+Once the Alien is destroyed, she reverts to being a feminine, and above all, a maternal figure.
 In this context we can see how Ripley’s fractured identity is re-stabilised in this penultimate shot by the presence of the cat, an affirmation of her femininity and a reminder of the recurring theme throughout the film.
 It is an image of mother and child.

 In this essay I have argued for an alternative reading of Alien that constructs a unified theory by applying specific historical context to the analysis.
 I believe this context has been lacking, although not entirely absent, in the previous critical analyses of the film.
 Carol Clover has identified the studied application and subtle manipulation of slasher film conventions in Alien, (58) and the influence of the slasher genre is an indicator of the extent to which the film can be considered as a product of the zeitgeist.
 Clover has shown that the slasher genre has considerable historical specificity, and I believe the same is true of Alien.
 However, critics have often been reluctant to investigate this aspect of the film – and when they have broached it they have discussed broad relations only, preferring to limit the discourse to a specific theoretical framework.
 James Kavanagh, for example, presents only conjecture: